sinatra/sinatra.github.com/faq.markdown

       session[:message]   # => 'Hello World!'
     end

+## <a id='ruby19' href='#ruby19'>Can I run Sinatra under Ruby 1.9?</a>

+Not yet.
+[Rack](http://rack.rubyforge.org/) is not yet Ruby 1.9 compatible and Sinatra is very much dependent on Rack.
+We _are_ in the early stages of testing under 1.9 and we're reviewing all new code and idioms for potential 1.9 compatibility issues.
+The 1.0 release (currently scheduled for mid 2009) will run on 1.9 and chances are good that we'll support 1.9 before then.

 ## <a id='path_info' href='#path_info'>How do I get the "route" for the current page?</a>

 The `request` object probably has what you're looking for: